 There a many different back and spine injuries that can result from a workplace accident.
-For instance, your injury may be a ruptured disc, spinal stenosis, or even an aggravation of pre-existing arthritis.
+For instance, your injury may be a ruptured disc, spinal stenosis, or even aggravation of pre-existing arthritis.

-What treatment you will need depends on your specific injury, and, in turn, the monetary value of that treatment will depend on what your back or spine injury is.
+The treatment that you will need will depend on your specific injury, and, in turn, the monetary value that can be claimed for that health care treatment will depend on what your doctor finds and recommends for treatment.
 Below, we will go over some common workers’ compensation back and spine injuries:

-In some cases, your doctor will recommend surgery to treat your sciatica.
+In some severe cases, your doctor will recommend surgery to treat your sciatica.
 Depending on the surgical procedure, surgery will generally cost between $15,000 to $35,000.
 Alternatively, your doctor may refer you to a pain management doctor to help manage your sciatic pain with medication, which usually costs between $5,000 to $10,000 per year.

-The treatment for spinal stenosis is very similar to the treatment for sciatica.
+The treatment for spinal stenosis is also very similar to the treatment for sciatica.
 This treatment includes regular visits with your doctor and physical therapy to start off.

 If physical therapy does not resolve your problems, then your doctor may try injections, just like with sciatica.
 Your doctor could perform a surgical procedure called a laminectomy to relieve your symptoms.
 This surgery typically costs between $15,000 to $25,000.
-If surgery is not an option, or it doesn’t fix your symptoms, your doctor may prescribe you pain medicine, which generally costs between $1,000 to $5,000 per year.
+If surgery is not an option, or it doesn’t fix your symptoms, your doctor may prescribe you pain medication, which generally costs between $1,000 to $5,000 per year.